panyam/liftoff/README.md

 #LiftOff

-A tool for distributing, deploying and launching applications by anybody and on all cloud platforms.
+A bunch of playbooks for common apps